 Enable attack surface reduction rules

-Attack surface reduction rules help prevent actions and apps that malware often uses to infect computers.
-You can set attack surface reduction rules for computers running Windows 10 or Windows Server 2019.
+Attack surface reduction rules (ASR rules) help prevent actions that malware often abuses to compromise devices and networks.
+You can set ASR rules for devices running any of the following editions and versions of Windows:

 - Not configured: Disable the ASR rule

 - Block: Enable the ASR rule

 - Audit: Evaluate how the ASR rule would impact your organization if enabled

 To use ASR rules, you must have either a Windows 10 Enterprise E3 or E5 license.
 We recommend E5 licenses so you can take advantage of the advanced monitoring and reporting capabilities that are available in Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP).
 Advanced monitoring and reporting capabilities aren't available with an E3 license, but you can develop your own monitoring and reporting tools to use in conjunction with ASR rules.